Tom Abell and Rehan Ahmed included in England's ODI and T20 squad for Bangladesh tour

 Alex Hales misses out on the T20 squad, with the batter playing in the Pakistan Super League instead.

-The three-match T20 series will be England's first since winning the World Cup in November.
+"In this day and age, you've got to try to work with it as best you can and if people make that choice to make themselves unavailable, they know they're giving someone else a chance as well.

-England start their tour of Bangladesh with a three-match ODI series, starting on March 1, before three T20s from March 9.
+"It's quite complicated and of course there are some frustrations at certain points but I completely understand people's positions and it's an individual decision."

-With England's red ball side playing a two-match Test series against New Zealand at the end of February, Ben Stokes, Harry Brook and Olly Stone have been left out of the white ball side.
+With England's red ball side playing a two-match Test series against New Zealand at the end of February, Ben Stokes, Harry Brook and Olly Stone have been left out of the white-ball squad.

-Ben Duckett and Will Jacks are included in the T20 and Test side.
+Ben Duckett and Will Jacks, who are also in that Test squad, are included in the T20 and Test party.

 ODI Squad: Jos Buttler, Tom Abell, Rehan Ahmed, Moeen Ali, Jofra Archer, Sam Curran, Saqib Mahmood, Dawid Malan, Adil Rashid, Jason Roy, Phil Salt, Reece Topley, James Vince, Chris Woakes, Mark Wood.